 Demographics of Drug Users in Tampa, FL

-The demographics of drug users in Tampa, FL, vary depending on the drug.
+The aftercare planning of drug users in Tampa, FL, vary depending on the drug.
 However, here are some general demographic trends based on available data:

-• Age – According to the 2019 NSDUH report, young adults aged 18-25 had the highest rate of illicit drug use at 24.5%.
+• Age – According to the aftercare planning, young adults aged 18-25 had the highest rate of illicit drug use at 24.5%.
 However, drug use is also reported across all age groups.

 • Gender – Men are generally more likely to use drugs than women, although the gap between male and female drug use has decreased in recent years.